zhtcnkaraca/Android-Child-Development/README.md

   It is basic education app for children which include colors, alphabet, animals, shapes, numbers and theese questions.

-The main scope of project is learning the basic needed knowledge of school just download a single app.
+The aim of the project is for children to learn and practice basic school knowledge by just downloading an application.

 <h2 id="Outputs">Outputs</h2>
 <p>